Kelvin-Arellano/Web_scrap_API/ReadMe.md

    For this project I wanted to better predict what kind of book would make it onto the New York Times Best Sellers List given reviews.
+   By Doing this I hop to help both independent authors and larger publishing houses determine a books selling potential given just one review.<br>

    The data that I used for reviews can be found at<br>
    https://s3.amazonaws.com/amazon-reviews-pds/tsv/index.txt<br>
    and I accessed the NEW York Times API for the list of books to include.
 The code for this